bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 # 2023_CL062_Tao_Bhandawat

-2023_CL062_Tao_Bhandawat contains the MATLAB code that accompanies the paper: "Neurons underlying aggressive actions that are shared by both males and females in Drosophila."
+2023_CL062_Tao_Bhandawat contains the MATLAB code that accompanies the paper: "Neurons underlying aggressive actions that are shared by both males and females in *Drosophila*."

 ## Getting Started